NeverSinkDev/Filterpolish/README.md

 - Informs if the parsing failed.
 Useful for testing versions for upcoming patches.

 - Preserves comments and structure.

+- Provides a link to poe.ninja and crawls economy data

+- Allows the quick and comfortable resorting of tier-lists

+- Creates tier-list based changelogs

 - More